rsham004/rsham004/README.md

 - 💞️ I’m looking to collaborate on synthetic data creation in the social welfare domain
 - 📫 How to reach me linkedin
 - 😄 Pronouns: Him/Her
-- ⚡ Fun fact: Been homeless, penniless, suicidal at the end of COVID and survived all of it, ask if you need to know what skills I gained
+- ⚡ Fun fact: I use prisms in my glasses and hearing aids

 <!---
 rsham004/rsham004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.